-The GDP growth rate of Nepal has never been consistent since the last few decade.
+The GDP growth rate of Nepal has never been consistent since last decades.
 Nepal secured highest growth of 8.2 percent in 1994 and lowest growth of 0.12 percent in 2002.
 The shares of agriculture and non-agriculture sectors to GDP in FY 2011/12 are estimated at 35.1 percent and 64.9 percent respectively.
-The low growth of Nepal is due to high dependency of agriculture output on monsoon and poor industrial base.
+The low growth of Nepal is said to be because of high dependency of agriculture output on monsoon; and poor industrial base.
 Basic infrastructure development is therefore essential for sustainable economic growth of Nepal.
 It is important to attract domestic and foreign investment and increase employment opportunity for overall economic welfare.

-Kafle (2006) conducted a study to identify the effectiveness of existing trade policy of Nepal, realizing the fact that foreign trade is an appropriate means for economic development.
-The study concluded that Nepal's external sector policy should focus on infrastructure development and establishment of industries that utilizes local resources.
+Kafle (2006) conducted a study to identify the effectiveness of existing trade policy on foreign trade of Nepal realizing the fact that foreign trade as an appropriate means for rapid economic development.
+The study concludes that Nepal's external sector policy should focus on rapid development in infrastructure establishment of industries that utilizes local resources and fulfill local needs as well as can have production surplus to export, creation of tourism friendly environment and massive promotional activities of tourism etc.

-External sector of Nepal is historically weak with perpetually increasing trade deficit.
+External Sector of Nepal is historically weak with perpetually increasing trade deficit.
 In the external sector, exports continued to surge in the recent years and imports remained volatile.
 Although the growth rate of exports outplaced that of imports, trade deficit widened mainly due to relative larger volume of imports (Khatiwada and Sharma, 2002).
 The import substitution industries and export-oriented industries may help the country to come out of the continuous unbalanced trade.
-Trade deficit has been mainly financed by remittance inflows, therefore the volume and sign of current account is largely determined by volumes of imports and remittance from abroad.
+The trade deficit has been mainly financed by remittance inflows, therefore the volume and sign of current account is largely determined by volumes of imports and remittance from abroad.